 First and the foremost, I want to share you the challenge within our context.The first trouble is no one in the dormitory when we were investigating the electricity, and someone was not very cooperate with our investigation.
-What’s more, it's only a little relative literature about it and the published literature is out of the day.
+What’s more, there's only a little relative literature about it and the published literature is out of the day.
 Another problem is when sending questionnaires, many students were not enthusiastic.

 To solve this problem, we did something preparation.
 The first thing we did was observing the other team's investigation.
 The other was observing the students' concern for saving electricity, by looking at whether they were indifferent, or was the idea in heart but worried about personal strength which was not enough to change this phenomenon, we could judge the fill in the questionnaire.

 Then we made a solution.
 Above all, aiming at the question that no one was in the dormitory, we decided to search some classes's schedule and their floor.
 Then we avoided the class time to investigate.
 Next, Aiming at the question that someone didn't cooperate with us, we kept polite and enthusiastic, and the cooperation degree increased a lot.
 Furthermore, aiming at the question that literature is not enough and timeliness is not high, we decided to search the posts on line.
-At last, aiming at the unenthusiastic with our questionnaire, we decided to give red packets to encouraged they to pay to answer.
+At last, aiming at the unenthusiastic with our questionnaire, we decided to distribute lucky money to encouraged them to fill in the questionnaire.

 Afterwards, we began to practice.
 We assigned tasks and did our jobs.

+请汇报你们的问卷结果。

 Last but not least, we learned a lot.
 At the beginning, through the group practice together, we understand mutually, and it greatly developed our cooperation and communication ability, and also strengthened our cohesion.
 What’s more, through our active exploration in the activity, we learned the knowledge of "how to save electricity systematically".
 Besides, it greatly cultivated us to explore the interest of scientific knowledge and extended our knowledge and insight learning.
 Besides, through the access, it cultivated we share the achievements of study and practice.
 Furthermore, through this survey, we witnessed the field survey, field interviews, query and questionnaire survey on the Internet, etc, which greatly improved our conducting scientific research and social practice ability, activities to preheat the engaged in scientific research experience for us and improved the interest of we engaged in the practice of science and technology.